 signature date

-I retain my right to read the external evaluation obtained from outside the department for my retention/promotion/ tenure review.
+I retain my right to read the external letters of evaluation obtained from outside the department for my retention/promotion/ tenure review.

 signature date

 That form, with the candidate's signature below the statement preferred by the candidate, shall be included in the candidate's review file.
 When the candidate reserves the right to read the external letters of evaluation, respondents shall be informed in writing that their letters may be seen by the faculty member being reviewed.